Steps to Buying AND Selling In One Move

 - Maybe more.

-But if contingent is what you’re comfortable with, and you understand we may have to go after a few houses before we get one under contract, then we’re prepared to do it!
+But if contingent is all you’re comfortable with, and you understand we may have to go after a few houses before we get one under contract, then we’re prepared to do it!

 Sell then rent (or stay with family or friends?):